-Secure the spring plate to Arm #2.
+Secure the spring plate to Arm 2.

-(11) Move Arm #2 until the arm touches the mechanical stop to make allowance (push the cables toward the spring by approx. 20 mm).
+(11) Move Arm #2 until the arm touches the mechanical stop to make allowance.

 Then, band the cables and air tubes with a wire tie.

 If you band the cables and tubes without allowance, the cables are pulled and may be disconnected during the robot operation.
 Make sure to make allowance.